calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Formal communication (10min)
 * My stories highlighting the above (20min)

+Look out for the 10 revelation, mind blown bombshells!
+If you think it's a valid point - hit the 'like' (demo)

 One of the biggest transitions in your life
 -------------------------------------------

+* Bombshell 1
-Transitioning from "being provided for" to "providing".
+    * Transitioning from "being provided for" to "providing".
-YOUR ROLE IS SOCIETY IS ABOUT TO CHANGE!
+    * YOUR ROLE IS SOCIETY IS ABOUT TO CHANGE!
-Have you thought about the impact of this ...
+    * Have you thought about the impact of this ...
-One of the biggest transitions in your life
+    * This is one of the biggest transitions in your life!

+* Bombshell 2
     * Get out of the mindset of being "a student at uni".
 You are NOT a _student_, you are a professional in training.
         * Some young student teachers struggle with being close in age but having a full professional role

+My commentary
+> I wanted to do a meaningful job.
+> When I started teaching; I had passion and energy, but it was wild passion and energy, I did not really have the skills or focus to back up what I wanted to do.
+> I felt conflict between my ideals as a teacher and the other staff.
+> Could I do this profession?
+> Could I still be me and do this job?

+Where do you feel you stand on this?

+POLL: With the burden of being a _professional_ do you think you will:
+1. Have to hide/conceal your true self
+2. Fear that you will have to change into a different person
+3. Exited that you will change into a different person
+4. Don't know

+My conclusion
+> Spoiler alert:
+> There was no _conflict_ with other staff
+> Of course I could still be me and teach

+* Bombshell 3
-* Be 100% yourself, don't change who you are, but watch your terminology/language
+    * Be 100% yourself, don't change who you are, but watch your terminology/language/conduct
     * You can be a professional *and* still be a badass

+Anecdotal Story: Asked a friend asked at a family christmas meal "I'm 18, but I don't feel like an an adult.
+When will I know I'm an adult?"